 0

-Access to procurement opportunities is critical for gender-responsive enterprises (GREs) and women-owned businesses, as it empowers women to increase profits, contribute to the economy and enable their businesses to thrive.
+Access to procurement opportunities is critical for gender-responsive enterprises and women-owned businesses, as it empowers women to increase profits, contribute to the economy and enable their businesses to thrive.

 Government of Australia, Department of Foreign Affairs and Trade (DFAT), through the Mekong-Australia Partnership